 There are so many ways you can help make a difference in the lives of patients and families today.

-Every Canadian affected by a brain tumour has the right to have the information and support needed to fully participate in all aspects of life.
 Working to change practices and policies that are not inclusive of this community is critical.
 Brain Tumour Foundation of Canada advocates on behalf of the brain tumour community by:

 We also provide you with tips for advocating for yourself.

 Dexamethasone is widely used to reduce swelling of brain tumours and address symptoms ranging from severe pain and seizures to palliation at end-of-life.